datacraft-dsc/DEPs/12/README.md

 * What were the inputs to the process that generated this data asset.
 * Which versions of a data asset were used to train a specific model version

-### W3C Provenance overview
+## W3C Provenance

-Provenance can be modeled as a graph consisting nodes and connections between the nodes.
+Provenance (as defined by the W3C Provenance standard) can be modeled as a graph consisting nodes and connections between the nodes.
 The nodes in the graph are:

 ### Entities